openshift/lvm-operator/docs/troubleshooting.md

    ```bash
    vgchange --activate n <YOUR_VG_NAME_HERE>
    ```
-   This will make sure that no active writes can occur on the volume group while you are erasing the missing volumes.
+   This will ensure that no active writes can occur on the volume group while you are erasing the missing volumes.
    Sometimes, lvm2 will prohibit you from erasing the missing volumes before deactivating the volumes in the volume group.

    Once you have confirmed a disk failure, you can erase the missing volumes from the volume group by calling